Transverse superconducting diode without parity and time-reversal violation

-Without loss of generality, we consider the GL theory of a 2D superconductor with two-fold rotational symmetry to begin with (the formalism for generic anisotropic superconductors can refer to \textbf{Appendix~A}), which can arise from the nematicity in the normal state of a conventional superconductor as in Ising superconductors~\cite{lu2015evidence,saito2016superconductivity,xi2016ising,zhou2016ising,he2018magnetic} like monolayer T$_{\rm{d}}$-MoTe$_{2}$ \cite{rhodes2021enhanced,li2024topological}, and in kagome superconductors AV$_3$Sb$_5$ (A=K, Rb, Cs)~\cite{zhao2021cascade,feng2021chiral,neupert2022charge,nie2022charge,yin2022topological}, or from the anisotropic pairing such as nematic $p$-wave superconductors (see \textbf{Appendix~C}) with two-fold rotational symmetry \cite{soto2014pair,kozii2019nematic,sigrist1991phenomenological}, even with isotropic Fermi velocities.
+\emph{Ginzburg-Landau theory of anisotropic superconductors.}---Without loss of generality, we consider the phenomenological GL theory of a two-dimensional (2D) superconductor with two-fold rotational symmetry (the formalism for generic anisotropic superconductors can refer to \textbf{Supplemental Material (SM) Note}~\textbf{I}~\cite{supp}).
+This scenario may originate from nematicity in the normal state of conventional superconductors, as in Ising superconductors~\cite{lu2015evidence,xi2016ising} (like monolayer T$_{\rm{d}}$-MoTe$_{2}$ \cite{li2024topological}), and kagome superconductors AV$_3$Sb$_5$ (A=K, Rb, Cs)~\cite{zhao2021cascade,feng2021chiral,wang2024spin,feng2025odd}.
+Alternatively, it can arise from the anisotropic pairing, such as in nematic $p$-wave superconductors~\cite{sigrist1991phenomenological,sigrist2005introduction} (see \textbf{SM Note}~\textbf{II}~\cite{supp}), even with isotropic Fermi velocities.